 Cranial and craniosacral techniques have a rich history of development.
 Persistent skepticism and opposition during their development have had an impact.
-As a result, several major and some less prevalent approaches to craniosacral have evolved.
+As a result, several major and many less prevalent approaches to craniosacral have evolved.
 Each has its own loyal practitioners.
 And, many of them claim that their particular approach to craniosacral is the most real, most effective, and most appropriate.

 At the end of each post that describes a craniosacral model, I write about my experience with that model and some instances where I employ it.